ImanBrjn/python_Salifort_Motors/README.md

     Generate a table of test scores.

     In:
-        model_name (string):  How you want your model to be named in the output table
+        model_name (string):  How model to be named in the output table
         model:                A fit GridSearchCV object
         X_test_data:          numpy array of X_test data
         y_test_data:          numpy array of y_test data

-    Out: pandas df of precision, recall, f1, accuracy, and AUC scores for your model
+    Out: pandas df of precision, recall, f1, accuracy, and AUC scores for model
     '''

     preds = model.best_estimator_.predict(X_test_data)